mjs513/PRJC-PropShield-Practice-Sketches/MotionSense/README.md

 4.  setAccelFSR - allows you to set the accelerometer full scale range (see the psIMU.h file for allowable settings)
 5.  setAccelSensitivity - sets the accelerometer sensitivity, 4096 for 2g, 2048 for 4g and 1024 for 8g
 6.  setAccelODR - sets accelerometer ODR (see psIMU.h for allowable settings)
-7.	setGyroFSR -  sets gyro Full Scale range
+7.	setGyroFSR -  sets gyro Full Scale Range
 8.  setGyroODR - sets gyro ODR
 9.	setFileCal() - if this is called from the setup it will automatically load the calibration data from the calibration GUI.